AdaCore/spark2014/docs/ug/goals.rst

 *inconsistent*) makes the corresponding subprogram trivially *correct*, because under this false hypothesis, everything can be proved.
 Similarly, a postcondition that is always true can be proved correct, but it certainly does not express anything interesting about the subprogram.
-Moy and Wallenburg detected cases of such irrelevant annotations in the code of Tokeneer project which had been formally proved in SPARK.

-GNATprove could detect such undesirable annotations and issue a warning to the programmer.
-In practice, detecting an inconsistent precondition amounts to trying to proving ``False`` just after assuming the precondition.
-If the proof succeeds, anything can be proved at that place in the code, so the precondition must be inconsistent.
-A trivial postcondition that is always true can be detected by trying to prove it in the *empty context*, that is, without assuming the precondition to be true nor the subprogram body to execute correctly.
+GNATprove will detect such undesirable annotations and issue a warning to the programmer.